- 1.65K views

 Playa Carmen in particular is a good spot for beginners due to its calmer long breaks, but also offers the chance of surfing at night, when the waves are lit up by flashlights.
 There are also plenty of more challenging spots for those with experience on the board.
 Playa Santa Teresa is one of these spots, and presents both point and beach breaks.

-Check out the 7-day Costa Rica trip and spend your holiday next to the beaches in Santa Teresa and Tamarindo.
+Check out the 7-day Costa Rica trip and spend your holiday next to the beaches like in Santa Teresa and Tamarindo.

 3. Party the night away